cristidraghici/frontend-microservices-poc/README.md

 ### Add functionality to the sub apps

 In this step, we will create the four apps.
 For the sake of simplicity, we will use the same solution: vite as a bundler, with react and typescript.
 It will be the base project in all cases.
 So, in each of the folders of the apps, we will run the command `npx create-vite .`, overwrite the content and the create the minimal apps inside each of the apps.

+The next step we will do is remove most of the boilerplate in each of the projects and then add the minimal functionality needed.